 Augwind aims to be the most cost-efficient solution on the market by offering both high conversion rates, and low installation costs.

-Augwind is currently in the early stages of a pilot program for a storage system in the Negev, Israel.
+Augwind is currently in the final stages of a pilot program for an energy storage system in the Arava desert, Israel.

-The pilot is designed to demonstrate Augwind’s energy storage technology in a renewable energy setting.
+The pilot project is designed to demonstrate Augwind’s AirBattery energy storage technology in a small commercial scale.

-The program is a cooperative effort alongside a major Israeli renewable energy company.
+The program is a cooperative effort alongside the Israeli Ministry of energy and a major Israeli renewable energy company.

 This method stores energy in the form of gravitational potential energy of water, pumped from a lower elevation reservoir to a higher elevation.
 Implementation capability of this technology is directly associated with appropriate topographic location and involves high construction costs and is therefore justified for storage volumes of hundreds of megawatts per hour.
 Therefore, in most cases this technology is not suitable to the storage demands.